Last month I had the pleasure of taking part in a Winnipeg Bike Jam and it was the most magnificent display of bike love I have ever seen.

 I tucked into the middle of the pack.
 Looking over my shoulder were bikes as far as I could see down the street.
 I wanted to see the whole pack at once so I wove my way to the front where a beardly man was blaring tunes from speakers mounted on a recumbent trike.
 Two cargo trikes from Natural Cycle provide the music and it is these two bikes that really make the ride.
 The atmosphere they create is so lively and energetic.
 Our bustling bunch wove through the Exchange District to Old Market Square.
 Once again, everyone piled up their bikes.
 Some people danced by the trikes, others milled about the square cracking cans of brew.
 I made the mistake of only bringing one beer and had to make a run to the nearest vendor, the Woodbine.
 It took so long I almost missed the pack as they headed for the next destination.

-headed towards the Saint Boniface Basilica via the Whittier Park trails.
+From the park we crossed the Louise Bridge and headed towards the Saint Boniface Basilica via the Whittier Park trails.
 Taking the trails was nice but served as a terrible bottle neck.
 I felt bad for the guys on tall bikes having to stop and dismount so often.
 As we rolled up to the Basilica I couldn't help but feel ecstatic.
 The Basilica is my favourite building in Winnipeg and has long been a regular hang out of mine.
 As part of Nuit Blanche, swings were installed in the empty archways.
 The sounds of laughter and tolling bells echoed through the yellow glowing courtyard.
 I danced a bit and then sat with friends in the grass drinking cheap beer and taking in the atmosphere around me.

 At this point the riders started to split apart.
 The Basilica was a high point for me so after a short stop at Old Market square I called it a night and headed home.
 I will never forget the sight of hundreds upon hundreds of cyclists of all types winding their way through Downtown Winnipeg.
 Thanks to everyone that made my bike jam experience extra special.